Super-brawl-team/epsilon/poincare/doc/style_guide.md

 ## Use OMG::unreachable() to mark unreachable paths

-It similar to `assert(false)` but will not need dummy returns to avoid warnings.
+It is similar to `assert(false)` but will not need dummy returns to avoid warnings.

 If the case list is exhaustive, put it after the switch:
 ```cpp